 The good news is that radon gas is generally not a problem in the lower mainland.
-The bad news is that is does still occur in some locations in Metro Vancouver and the ugly news is radon gas is the second leading cause of lung cancer in Canada.
+The bad news is that is does still occur in some locations in Metro Vancouver and the ugly news is that it’s the second leading cause of lung cancer in Canada.

 In the Metro Vancouver area, radon gas has been known to occur in one house but not the one next door.
-Radon is a radioactive gas that is formed naturally by the breakdown of uranium in soil.
-As a gas, radon is slowly released from the ground and will build up concentrations in well-sealed buildings.
-Radon gas is colourless, odourless, and tasteless.
+It’s a radioactive gas that is formed naturally by the breakdown of uranium in soil.
+Radon is slowly released from the ground and will build up concentrations in well-sealed buildings; It’s colourless, odourless, and tasteless.

 For each home we build, Clay Construction performs a free test to determine if radon is present.
 If we find concentrations during our testing, we can take the above measures to mitigate the radon gas.
 If radon gas is not an issue, the homeowners have piece of mind at no cost.